 How Wireless Irrigation Systems Can Help Farmers Save Water

-Farmers can leverage wireless water irrigation systems to optimise irrigation and save precious water resources.
+Farmers can leverage wireless water irrigation systems to optimize irrigation and save precious water resources.
 How Wireless Technologies Can Help Farmers Save Water

 - Soil moisture sensors help reduce overwatering by up to 30% compared to timed irrigation systems.
 Excess watering wastes resources and can damage crops.